Bonnanaro culture

 The Bonnanaro culture is a protohistoric culture that flourished in Sardinia during the 2nd millennium BC (1800–1600 BC), considered to be the first stage of the Nuragic civilization.
 It takes its name from the comune of Bonnanaro in the province of Sassari where in 1889 the eponymous site was discovered.

 Chronology

 The Bonnanaro culture is divided chronologically into two main phases:

 Origin

-According to Giovanni Lilliu the people who produced this culture probably originated in Central Europe and the Polada culture area.
+According to Giovanni Lilliu the people who produced this culture probably originated in Central Europe and the Polada culture/Rhône culture area.
 From a material culture point of view, the Bonnanaro culture shows influences of the preceding pan-European Bell Beaker culture, the post-Beaker (epicampaniforme) Polada culture from northern Italy, the Remedello culture, Rinaldone culture and El Argar culture.

 M.Perra (1997) theorizes a season of conflict between the Chalcolithic natives and the groups of Beaker heritage which caused a general involution, typical of this historical phase.

 Description

 Bonnanaro sites, mostly burials, are scattered throughout Sardinian territory, with a higher concentration in the mining regions of Nurra and Sulcis-Iglesiente and in the Campidano.
 Ceramics were smooth and linear without decorations and characterized by handles.
 Numbers of metal objects increased and the first swords of arsenical bronze appeared.